Jump to section

-Free Speech and Public Assembly Policy
+- Guidelines for Speech and Public Assembly

 Carteret Community College encourages its community to exercise the right to freedom of speech granted by the First Amendment to the Constitution of the United States of America.
 This policy informs members of the college community and the public of the manner in which they may engage in constitutionally protected speech and expression at Carteret Community College.
 It is intended to protect one’s right to freedom of speech without interfering with the primary educational purpose of the college.